mgao6767/mingze-gao/posts/merton-dd/index.md

 Based on the original SAS code in @bharath_forecasting_2008, I made some edits and below is a fully self-contained SAS code that executes smoothly.
 Note that I've corrected the above issues.

 <script src="https://gist.github.com/mgao6767/1ae3cf6f8b38dd001d0cf7b6850d29a3.js"></script>

+__Note__:

+The interest rate data from FRB on WRDS stopped in April 2020.
+See [here](https://wrds-www.wharton.upenn.edu/pages/get-data/federal-reserve-bank-reports/).

+To get estimates post 2020, we need to manually collect interest rate (3-month Treasury Bill) data and upload to WRDS.
+Then modify the relevant code, e.g. from line 96 to 117.